Website and App FAQs

 Q: Why am I receiving so many notifications and alerts for locations that aren’t my current location?

-When you add a location as a favorite and have notifications enabled, the app automatically turns on alerts for that new location, even if it’s not your current one.
+A: When you add a location as a favorite and have notifications enabled, the app automatically turns on alerts for that new location, even if it’s not your current one.
 This includes:

-• Government Alerts
+- Government Alerts

-• Lightning Alerts (U.S. Locations only; alerts are triggered when lightning is detected within a 15-mile radius of the selected location)
+- Lightning Alerts (U.S. Locations only; alerts are triggered when lightning is detected within a 15-mile radius of the selected location)

 These notifications are adjustable per favorite.
 To learn how to turn these notifications off, see How do I manage notifications?

-Q. Why is MinuteCast® not showing for my location?
+Q: Why is MinuteCast® not showing for my location?

-MinuteCast® is not available in all areas.
+A: MinuteCast® is not available in all areas.
 If your location does not support MinuteCast, the chart and/or dial will not appear.
 Availability depends on data coverage for your specific region.

 See also: Why can’t I find the MinuteCast® option?

-Q. Why is my address showing up in MinuteCast®?
+Q: Why is my address showing up in MinuteCast®?

-MinuteCast® provides hyper-local, minute-by-minute precipitation forecasts with a resolution of about 0.5 square miles or 1.3 square kilometers.
+A: MinuteCast® provides hyper-local, minute-by-minute precipitation forecasts with a resolution of about 0.5 square miles or 1.3 square kilometers.
 This means it can show forecasts for your exact location—even down to your street address or neighborhood, not just your city or ZIP code.

 The app may show your street address or neighborhood to help deliver the most accurate forecast possible.
 AccuWeather does not store or retain your location information; it is used solely to provide a precise MinuteCast forecast.

-Q. Why do I keep seeing a Hurricane icon in the app but there are no tropical storms near me?
+Q: Why do I keep seeing a Hurricane icon in the app but there are no tropical storms near me?

-A white Global Hurricane icon may appear in the app when there is an active tropical storm or hurricane anywhere in the world—not just near your current location.
+A: A white Global Hurricane icon may appear in the app when there is an active tropical storm or hurricane anywhere in the world—not just near your current location.

 This icon links to the Hurricane Center, which provides updates on all active and recently active tropical systems worldwide.
 Its appearance doesn’t necessarily mean your area is at risk.